by Al Stefanelli

 As many spindoctors try to assess ‘what’s wrong’ with our country, I continue to insist that it is spiritual and moral at its core.
 And what do you know, the largest growing self-identifying ‘religious/spiritual’ category is the most prone to mental illness, anxiety, phobias and drug abuse.
 No, I’m not surprised. – Fr.
 John.

 The British Journal of Psychiatry featured research by University College Professor Michael King and other scientists that suggest those who claim to be ‘spiritual,’ but not religious are more apt to have problems coping over those who adhere to mainstream religions and those who hold no religious beliefs, at all.
+Mental illness can be overcome by best drug rehab in Fort Lauderdale, if people are addicted to drugs.

 The report stated that the spiritual/not religious demographic is more prone to phobias, neuroses and anxiety/eating disorders, as well as problems with drugs.
 The report also reveals that this group is more likely to be on medication for mental health problems.
+The best option is drug rehab St. Pete who have been an expertise for a very long period of time.

 Professor King wrote,